 Elaboration.
 Containing unexpected details or extending simple ideas so that they become more intricate and complicated.

 Synthesis.
-Blending or connecting normally unrelated objects or ideas.
+Blending or connecting typically unrelated objects or ideas.

 Artistic value.
 Containing aesthetically appealing verbal, visual, or sound elements.
 High production quality, clever dialogue, original colour palette, and/or memorable music.

-The study also ranks the influence of these elements on the overall effectiveness of a campaign, with elaboration having the strongest influence, followed by artistic value, originality, flexibility, and with synthesis having the least influence of the five.
+The study also ranks the influence of these elements on the overall effectiveness of a campaign, with elaboration having the most potent influence, followed by artistic value, originality, flexibility, and synthesis has the least influence of the five.

 Creativity isn’t about combining all of these elements.
 The most effective combinations are campaigns that combine elaboration with originality and artistic value with originality.
 The least effective (yet most popular) combination was flexibility and elaboration.